 I feel like its a pastoral cliche to list anything by C.S.
 Lewis, but I’m a huge fan of his writing, especially the Narnia series.
 I grew up reading and re-reading those books, and they will always have a special place on my bookshelf.

 However, I’m going to say that my favorite book is Gilead, by Marilynne Robinson.
 Its a story about a small town pastor as he reflects back on his life, his struggles, and the family he has.
 I first read it in seminary, and I’ve re-read it several times since then.

 I’ll say dog, because the cat I had growing up would steal food off your plate if you turned around.
 Not in a fun, light-hearted, way either, but in a fight or flight kind of way.
 That cat would steal your food and then stare at you until you broke eye contact or he charged you.

-Dogs are a bit more laid back than all that.
-They’re generally glad to see you, and are ready to share some laughs and are mostly cooperative.
-I’ll take the happy, trainable, kind animal, and not the capricious ball of teeth and claws that will abandon me at the first catnip patch.
+Dogs are so much better.
+They’re always happy to see you, always ready to have a party, and can learn to do almost anything.
+I’ll take the happy, trainable, kind animal, and not the ball of teeth and claws any day.

 I’m not ruling out the possibility of a cat.
 We’d have to be talking about one charming cat though.